popeindustries/buddy/README.md

 Child builds will be automatically generated and loaded asynchronously at runtime. **Note that some environments may require a `Promise` polyfill**, and that the id's passed to `buddyImport` must be statically resolvable strings.
 It may also be necessary to configure the child bundle url by declaring a `webroot` property in `buddy.server` config.

+#### Use source maps?

+Source maps for *JS* and *CSS* sources are automatically generated when bundling with the `--maps` command flag.
+Source map files are generated alongside output files with an appended `*.map` extension (ex: `www/foo.js.map`).
+You may configure a `server.sourceroot` base url to load source map files from, but the source map files must then be manually uploaded/moved.

 #### Lazily evaluate a *JS* bundle?